Mesquite Senior Games … Your Athletic Encore

-Now in our 11th year, the Mesquite Senior Games invites female and male athletes, age 50 and better, to compete in a variety of events against age-group peers.
-Events take place in April.
-We also host the Mesquite Winter Classic and CAN/AM softball tournaments in October and November/December.
-See schedule for this year’s offerings and event pages for details.
+Now in our 16th year, the 2017 Mesquite Senior Games invites men and women, age 50 and better, to compete in a variety of events against age-group peers.
+Events take place in March and April.
+We also host the CAN/AM and Winter Classic softball tournaments in October and December.
+See “Schedule” and “Events” for details.

-Event hosts are The City of Mesquite (basketball skills, bocce ball, golf long drive, softball, tennis and 5K road race), Hidden Valley Ranch (target pistol), Sun City Mesquite (bridge and pickleball), Virgin River Casino (bowling) and Virgin Valley High School/Clark County School District (track and field).
+Event hosts are The City of Mesquite (Basketball Skills, Fitness Walk, Long Drive, Softball, Tennis, and Bicycling), Hidden Valley Ranch (Target Pistol), Sun City Mesquite (Bocce Ball, Bridge, Pickleball, and Poker), Smokin’ Gun Club (Shotgun Sports), Virgin River Casino (Bowling) and Virgin Valley High School/Clark County School District (Track and Field / Weight Throws).

 See you at the games!